yah01/cyflag/README.md

 **Notice:** The arguments format rule is a little different with go standard lib *flag*:
 - *flagname*: only way to parse bool variable
-- *flagname value*: only way to parse non-bool variable
+- *flagname value*: only way to parse non-bool variable For string flag, quotes the argument which contains space with ' ' or " ".

 **There is no restriction in the order of arguments and flags**, which is totally different with go standard lib *flag*, the latter parses until meet first non-flag arguments.